katarinagresova/DSIB01_2021/preprocessing/cutadapt.md

 ### Triming off both 5’ and 3’ adapters on both reads

-Final command is quite long, so we can download it as a script.
+Whole `cutadapt` command is quite long, so we can download it as a script.

 <div class="console">
   <header>